 Baylor Law will be interviewing to fill multiple tenure-track positions to provide coverage in a variety of areas based upon Baylor Law’s curricular needs and an applicant’s experience.
 Please select from the following positions and apply to the one that best describes your interest and experience:

 The primary teaching responsibility includes electives in the areas of transactional, commercial, or business areas based upon Baylor Law’s curricular needs and the applicant’s experience.
 Such courses could include real estate finance, construction, oil & gas/alternative energy, debt financing, business succession planning, individual or entity income taxation, nonprofit organizations, digital/cybersecurity, elder law/special needs, retirement, international business transactions, international trade, consumer protection, bankruptcy, creditors remedies, negotiable instruments/payment systems, franchising, sports law, healthcare.

 To apply for the Transactional/Commercial/Business Law position click on this link and look for the blue "Apply Now" button.

 Other Available Courses

-The primary teaching responsibility is teaching in areas (other than the areas listed above) based upon Baylor Law's curricular needs and the applicant's experience.
-Courses could include client counseling, municipal government, poverty, family law and family law advocacy and procedure.
+The primary teaching responsibility for this position is teaching courses based on Baylor Law's curricular needs and applicant's experience.
+Courses could include criminal law, criminal procedure, advanced criminal procedure, criminal practice and procedure, sentencing, white collar crime, juvenile justice, municipal government, military justice, patent law, patent practice and procedure, patent litigation, and Texas administrative law.
+The Faculty Appointments Committee welcomes expressions of interest in all areas, especially from candidates who will add to the diversity of our faculty.
 The Faculty Appointments Committee welcomes expressions of interest in all areas, especially from candidates who will add to the diversity of our faculty.